Maximilian Kofler

 Maximilian Kofler (born 18 August 2000) is an Austrian motorcycle rider, contracted to compete in the 2022 Supersport World Championship with CM Racing Ducati.

 Career

 Junior career

-Kofler started racing bikes at age seven and competed in MiniMoto and SuperMoto bikes from 2007 until 2016, winning both Austrian and German championships.
+Kofler started racing bikes at the age of seven and competed in MiniMoto and SuperMoto bikes from 2007 until 2016, winning both Austrian and German championships.

-In 2017, Kofler competed in the Italian Moto3 Championship and finished the season 8th in the standings.
+In 2017, Kofler competed in the Italian Moto3 Championship and finished the season eighth in the standings.
 He graduated to the Moto3 Junior World Championships, where he competed full-time in 2018 and 2019 with limited success, finishing 25th and 17th respectively.

 Moto3 World Championship

 2017

 Kofler made his debut Grand Prix wild-card appearance during his home round at the Red Bull Ring in 2017, finishing the race in 23rd.

 2018

 Kofler once again made a one-off appearance in the 2018 season's Austrian GP round, this time finishing in 29th.

 2019

 Kofler would race in two Grand Prixs in the 2019 season, finishing 20th in Austria, and 28th in Great Britain.